lbl-srg/obc/specification/source/useCases.rst

 Failed End Condition         1.
 Building/system model or
                              configuration information for generic model template is incomplete.

-                             2. Performance requirements or targets are incomplete or inconsistent wrt the specific control sequence.
+                             2. Performance requirements or targets are incomplete or inconsistent with respect to the specific control sequence.

                              3. Simulation fails to run to completion or fails